min2ha/ukwa-site/content/target/54336/index.en.md

   "subject": "UK General Election 2017"
 }

-# Brain Tumour Research: General Election 2017: What do the Party manifestos say that might help brain tumour research?

 The post compares the pledges in the political parties' 2017 election manifestos with what Brain Tumour Research needs.